 We have specific reading materials to encourage reluctant readers and an interactive reading resource called ‘Lexia’ which target children work independently on both at school and at home.
 Some children receive additional 1-1 reading support on a weekly or daily basis depending upon their individual needs.
 Target children also receive additional support with developing their reading through ‘Reading Buddies’ (key stage 2 children) and ‘Reading Rangers’ (family volunteers).

 Reading at home in Key Stage 2

 As within Key Stage 1, all children have Home School reading diaries to record parents, teachers and children’s comments.
-Reading at home is encouraged every night with those children who read at least three times a week receiving a star for their ‘Perfect Presentation’ chart.
-All reading books are also banded according to the level that the children are working at.
+Reading at home is encouraged every night with those children who read at least three times a week receiving 'Golden Time' at the end of the week.
+All of our reading books are banded according to the level that the children are working at.
 All children have access a wide variety of high-quality texts all the way up to Black book band at the end of Year 6.